 Imagine the perfect Anglo-Saxon king.
 A man of intellect, a philosophical warrior-king who is devastating in battle yet magnanimous in victory.
-In the popular imagination, that man is King Alfred.
+In the popular imagination, that man is King Alfred the Great.
 He shines like a beacon out of the ninth century: a kind of Anglo-Saxon superhero, who single-handedly defeated the Vikings and united England under his rule (871–99).

 But there’s a problem: this sounds too good to be true.
 And as a historian, when something sounds too good to be true, I want to take a closer look.

 Alfred is, of course, remembered as ‘the Great’.
 Yet despite what you might think, he was only given this epithet in the 16th century.
 Alfred suited the tastes of the time – as a scholar, philosopher and statesman he looked very much like a textbook Renaissance man.
 As one of the few early Christian English kings who wasn’t a Catholic saint, he could also be co-opted for Henry VIII’s Protestant cause – echoing back to a lost form of Christianity uncorrupted by papal influence.
 That may be total nonsense, but it suited Henry’s needs at the time.

 Barbara Yorke, professor emerita of early medieval history at the University of Winchester, brings you the facts about the Anglo-Saxon king– including the major events of his life, his accomplishments, his family, his death and his burial place… | Read more